 The entirety of the subarea 1 consists of land identified as high priority for inclusion in the UGB per OAR 660-024-0067(2)(a).
 Subarea 1 is bordered to the East by the Dayton city limits, to the North by Highway 18, by EF-80 zoned land across Ferry St. to the South and abutting EF-80 zoned land to the West.
+Staff is recommending approval of a comprehensive plan text amendment to institute a policy requiring a development code update to ensure adequate buffering between urban and rural properties prior to annexation.
 Proposed development in subarea 1 would be residential and would not have any negative impacts on the agricultural activities to the South.
 The 50-acre EF-80 property to the West is city-owned with no existing agriculture activities.
 Any residential development abutting the EF-80 property will be subject to buffering requirements in the Dayton Land Use and Development Code and input from Yamhill County.
 Staff finds that the proposed residential uses are compatible with nearby agriculture activities.